Myroslav Serdyuk: Kudrivka

 Following the merger between Nyva Buzova and Kudrivka, he moved to Kudrivka just admitted in Ukrainian First League.
 Myroslav earned 18 caps in the league and 3 in Ukrainian Cup.
 On 1 June 2025, he heped the club to secure promotion to Ukrainian Premier League after win against FC Vorskla Poltava on aggregate 1–1 and win penalty 3–4.
-On 17 August 2024 he made his debut in Ukrainian Premier League against Poltava at the Obolon Arena.
+On 17 August 2024 he made his debut in Ukrainian Premier League against Obolon Kyiv at the Obolon Arena.